IBM/event-automation/_eem_11.6/03a-administering/03-managing-clusters.md

     **Note**: After you click **Next**, {{site.data.reuse.eem_name}} validates the entered bootstrap server URLs.
 While validating, if any untrusted certificates are found on the bootstrap server URLs, you are asked to confirm whether you accept the certificates found.
 If you do, select the **Accept all certificates** checkbox, and click **Next**.

 5. Optional: If a **No connection** warning message is displayed, follow the steps to [add your server manually](#manual-cluster).
-6. Optional: If the Kafka endpoint is configured to require mutual TLS authentication, then you must upload the private and public keys that ere provided to you by your Kafka Cluster Administrator.
-Upload the private and public keys in PEM format.
+6. If the Kafka endpoint is configured to require mutual TLS authentication, then upload the private and public keys that your {{site.data.reuse.egw}}s must present to the Kafka cluster.
+These keys are provided to you by your Kafka Cluster Administrator.
+The keys must be in PEM format.
 7. If the entered bootstrap server URLs require SASL credentials to authenticate with Kafka, you are prompted to provide credential details.
 If required, select the **Security protocol**, and set the required SASL credential fields.
 8. Click **Add cluster**.